globus-labs/proxima/examples/molecule-sampling/README.md

 leading to a greater drift in the molecule position and more likely the the inputs will be outside of the domain of applicability.
 1. _Increasing the perturbation size_: Use the ``--perturb`` flag to increase the amount the structure is changed at each step.
+Larger perturbations will be less likely to use the surrogate model, as they will be farther from training points.
 Default is 0.01

 Ways to adjust accuracy of surrogate model:
 1. _Changing the maximum observation points_.
 Our model is build on Kernel methods, which